tarasowski/backend/deployments/008_devops-pluralsight-ci-.md

 ## Automating Infrastructure with CloudFormation

 You write declarative templates that take care of provisioning resources that you need on AWS.
 Useful when you deploying environments with multiple instances / resources.
-CloudFormation treats every resource in the template as a single stack.
+CloudFormation treats every template as a single stack.
 The service knows the correct order in which to provision the resources, so you simply need declare the resources that you need.

 * CloudFormation templates are written in JSON/YAML